 Put on the Music…Let’s Dance (1975)

 Put on the Music was based on great film dance character prototypes and show business dancing of the 1930s and 1940s.
-An actress, Kay Sheppard, dancer, reminisces over memorabilia about her life as a stage dancer/actress of the 1940’s and her lover who is away, perhaps in the military at war.
+Maida achieved a high level performance as a tap dancer and was always interested, throughout her career, in the more seductive relationship of performer and audience.
+An actress, Kay Sheppard, dancer on a raised platform, dressing room with mirror and costumes, located in the midst of the audience.
+She reminisces over memorabilia about her life as a stage dancer/actress of the 1940’s and her lover who is away, perhaps in the military at war.

 Choreography was created by the dancers under the artistic direction of Maida Withers.
 Some dances were choreographed by the group and were set while other dances had some set materials that were then improvised on during performance.
 The atmosphere was very much that of a cabaret setting.